paddy1993/ectracc-app/store-assets/app-store-copy.md

 **Perfect for:**
 • Eco-conscious shoppers
 • Sustainability enthusiasts
-• Anyone wanting to reduce their carbon footprint
+• Anyone wanting to reduce the carbon footprint of their purchases
 • Families teaching kids about environmental responsibility
 • Students and researchers tracking consumption